nginth/sf-react-starter/README.md

 };
 ```

 This basically just tells webpack where to look for your source code, how to compile it, and where to put the resulting bundle file.
+You can find a more in-depth explanation [in the official webpack docs.](https://webpack.js.org/guides/getting-started/#using-a-configuration)

 ### React Component
 Now we'll build a react component to actually populate the page.